-- You must provide a value for Id and Name.
+You must provide a value for Id and Name.
 If these columns are empty or populated with unrecognizable data, the row will be ignored.
-If these columns are missing, the sheet will be ignored. - When importing, if matching data is found in the database for both Id and Name the row is used to update the other columns in the database.
+If these columns are missing, the sheet will be ignored.

+- When importing, if matching data is found in the database for both Id and Name the row is used to update the other columns in the database.
 If matching data is found in the Id and Parent Cost Account columns, but not the Name column, the row is used to update the Name column.
-If no matching ID or Name value is found, the row is used to add a new cost account. - ▶ The cost account hierarchy is represented using the Root Cost Account and Parent Cost Account columns.
+If no matching ID or Name value is found, the row is used to add a new cost account. - The cost account hierarchy is represented using the Root Cost Account and Parent Cost Account columns.
 If the row represents a cost account at the top level of the hierarchy, the Root Cost Account column must be blank.
 If the row represents a cost account that is not at the top level of the cost account hierarchy, the Root Cost Account row must contain the Id of the cost account under which the data item is to be imported.
-Optionally, if the row represents a cost account that is not at the top level of the cost account hierarchy, the Parent Cost Account column can contain the Id of the cost account under which the data item is to be imported.
+Optionally, if the row represents a cost account hierarchy, the Parent Cost Account column can contain the Id of the cost account under which the Id of the cost account hierarchy, the top level of the cost account hierarchy, the Parent Cost Account column can contain the Id of the cost account under which the data item is to be imported.